-CEPF unites seven global leaders under a common vision: conserving biodiversity in the world’s biodiversity hotspots by empowering civil society.
+CEPF unites six global leaders under a common vision: conserving biodiversity in the world’s biodiversity hotspots by empowering civil society.
 Our donors recognize that protecting the hotspots by supporting local organizations builds lasting conservation that benefits people in the hotspots and around the globe.

 We are grateful to our donors, who have each invested their time and expertise, as well as millions of dollars, to implement CEPF's conservation strategies around the world.
 Without their commitment, the achievements of CEPF’s grantees would not be possible.

 L’Agence Française de Développement is a financial institution that is at the heart of France’s Development Assistance Policy.
 It supports a wide range of economic, social and environmental projects in more than 60 countries.

 Conservation International (CI)

 Through cutting-edge science, innovative policy and global reach, Conservation International empowers people to protect the nature that we rely on for food, fresh water and livelihoods.
 With offices in more than 30 countries around the world, the organization works directly with the people who live closest to the forests, oceans and grasslands that benefit us all.

 Comprising 28 member states, the European Union is the largest single provider of development aid in the world.
 The EU development policy recognizes biodiversity as a crucial element for human well-being through the production of food, fish, fuel, fiber and medicines; the regulation of water, air and climate; and maintenance of land fertility.
 Through EuropeAid, the EU invests in biodiversity and development projects in more than 100 countries.